geoanalytic/cookiecutter-django/README.rst

 * Comes with custom user model ready to go
 * Grunt build for compass and livereload
 * Send emails via Anymail_ (using Mailgun_ by default, but switchable)
-* Media storage using Amazon S3
+* Media storage using Amazon S3 or DigitalOcean Spaces
 * Docker support using docker-compose_ for development and production (using Caddy_ with LetsEncrypt_ support)
 * Procfile_ for deploying to Heroku
 * Instructions for deploying to PythonAnywhere_